projectara/greybus-spec/source/bridged_phy.rst

     =======  ==============  ======  ==========      ======================================
     Offset   Field           Size    Value           Description
     =======  ==============  ======  ==========      ======================================
-    0        status          1       Number          :ref:`greybus-protocol-error-codes`
-    1        data                    Data            Data for first read op on the transfer ...      ...             ...
+    0        data                    Data            Data for first read op on the transfer ...      ...             ...
 Data            ...
     ...      ...             ...
 Data            Data for last read op on the transfer
     =======  ==============  ======  ==========      ======================================